sendwithus/swusana/README.md

 - Noise reduction and beautification: hide noise in the comments / non-coloured tags from list views.
 - Auto-unfollow: A blackout period button that auto-unfollows you from all tasks while it is activated.
 - Image: Set a custom background image from a URL.
+- Timer: Show a counter for a selected ticket (list view only)

 Currently only tested in Chrome.